New Jersey Hospital Chain Files for Bankruptcy

 0:00

-CarePoint Health Systems, a New Jersey-based healthcare system consisting of three hospitals, has filed for voluntary bankruptcy and financial restructuring owing to ongoing cost challenges.
+CarePoint Health Systems, a New Jersey-based health care system consisting of three hospitals, has filed for bankruptcy and financial restructuring because of ongoing cost challenges.

 In order to facilitate the restructuring process, the nonprofit filed for Chapter 11 relief in the U.S. Bankruptcy Court in Delaware.

-“CarePoint has obtained $67 million in new financing to ensure that its hospitals remain open and that there will be no interruptions to its ability to provide patient care in the communities it serves throughout this process,” it said in a Nov.
+“CarePoint has obtained $67 million in new financing to ensure that its hospitals remain open and that there will be no interruptions to its ability to provide patient care in the communities it serves throughout this process,” the health care system said in a Nov.
 3 statement.

 “CarePoint Health Systems oversees the operations of three hospitals in Hudson County, New Jersey: Bayonne Medical Center, Christ Hospital in Jersey City, and Hoboken University Medical Center.
 Collectively, they provide services to over 60 percent of the population of the county and 65 percent of their patients are uninsured or underinsured.”

-In a voluntary bankruptcy petition filed on Sunday, CarePoint estimated it has up to 49 creditors.
-The nonprofit owes more than $109 million to 30 of the largest unsecured creditors, according to the petition.
+In a voluntary bankruptcy petition filed on Nov.
+3, CarePoint estimated it has as many as 49 creditors.
+The nonprofit owes more than $109 million to 30 of its largest unsecured creditors, according to the petition.

-Between 2021 and 2023, overall inflation grew by 12.4 percent, which was more than two times faster than the Medicare reimbursement for hospital inpatient care, it said.
+Between 2021 and 2023, overall inflation grew by 12.4 percent, which was more than two times faster than the rise in Medicare reimbursement for hospital inpatient care, according to the AHA.

 Dr. Achintya Moulick, who transitioned the CarePoint system to a nonprofit and helped keep the facilities open following the COVID-19 pandemic, will lead the organization in its current transition.